 An OIC isn’t easy to get.
 The IRS will accept an OIC for only three reasons:

 - You can’t afford the full amount.
-You may be eligible for an OIC if you don’t have the income or assets to afford the full tax debt owed before the 10-year statute of limitation ends.
+You may be eligible for an OIC if you don’t have the income or assets to afford the total tax debt owed before the 10-year statute of limitation ends.

 - Doubt regarding the amount you owe.
 You may qualify for an OIC if there are doubts over the amount of tax debt you owe or whether you really owe it.

-How to avoid IRS tax penalties
+How to avoid IRS Penalties

 Parent says, “The number one way to avoid penalties is to make sure you pay on time.
 Most penalties are a result of a tax balance due.”
+If you pay your tax return on time, that is, by April 15, you can avoid most of the headaches.

-Penalties tend to occur the most with self-employed individuals and those who file extensions.
+IRS Penalties tend to occur the most with self-employed individuals and those who file extensions.

 According to Parent, the key is to pay as you go.
 “The IRS imposes most penalties when there is a balance due,” he says.